Our commitment to doing the right thing

 Keep confidential information confidential

-• Protect confidential information at all times.
+• Protect confidential information at all times including when shared with business partners.

 • Secure data.